Portkey-AI/docs/quickstart.md

 print(llm(text))
 ```

-3. View real-time activity in your account
+## 3. View real-time activity in your account
-If the connection works, you’ll start to see activity happening on your account instantly.
+As the API requests start flowing in, you’ll see the activity in your account instantly.